Check Out this News Article About Us!

 Howard also pointed out that instead of months of planning, everything can happen very quickly.
 “You can call me on Monday morning and get married Monday afternoon,” he said.
 “You can even get a wedding album the same day.”

 He said even couples opting for a low-budget wedding want it to have special touches, noting that some couples come to the courthouse in tuxedos and full-length bridal gowns.
 “You’d be surprised,” he said.
 “But when they’re dressed that nicely, they should have the pictures to go with it.
-Sometimes after the fact, they regret not having a photo album.”
+Sometimes after the fact, they regret not having a pictures to put on Facebook, and other..”

 Howard said his plan when he first conceived the idea two years ago was to find a place close to the DeKalb County courthouse.
-He settled on a space a few miles east in Avondale Estates, which raised other issues.
-“Zoning is very restrictive here,” Howard said, noting that all buildings in downtown Avondale Estates must maintain the city’s distinctive English Tudor look.
+He settled on a space a few miles north in Historic Stone Mountain Village very close to the popular Stone Mountain Park Resort.
+This little town has plenty to offer for artists and vintage shoppers.

 Because the word “chapel” is in the name of the business, Howard had to convince the city that what he was opening is not a church.
-“They have strict rules about churches—they must have a certain number of parking spaces, for example.
-It’s not a church.
-There’s no pastor.
-No one attends services here.
 I wanted chapel in the name because people searching the internet for a setting in which to be married are more likely to put ‘chapel’ in the search engine than ‘studio.’

-The retail space, previously a hair salon, had to be completely revamped.
+The retail space, a part of Stone Mountain Village's history, had to be completely revamped.
 “It took a lot of work to create the look we wanted.
 I’m not a decorator,” said Howard, who explained that he got ideas from friends, family, customers and pictures of wedding chapels in the nation’s unofficial wedding chapel capital—Las Vegas.
 He pointed out an oil lamp that his mother contributed.

-Howard describes the place as similar to a Hollywood set.
+Howard gave the place a nickname "JOLLYWOOD Atl" aand describes the place as similar to a Hollywood set.
 Actually, it’s like several small sets.
 There are such props as an arch of artificial flowers, electric candles, a mirror ball under which a couple can have their first dance, even a fake wedding cake.
 “But in a photo it all looks very real,” he said.

 “Ordinarily photographers have to set up special lights, white umbrellas—all that—to get this effect, but this one simple piece will do it.
 I’m so proud of it—U.S. patent D650,000S granted to Johnny Howard Dec.
 6, 2011.”

-“Even when you spend thousands of dollars on an wedding or event, what you have of the day once it’s over are the pictures, a wedding album , a Video or DVD for your big screen T V and each other.
-If you can’t afford to do the whole thing, you should do the part that lasts.
-That's what we do here at A Perfect Wedding Chapellette", he said.
+“Even when you spend thousands of dollars on an wedding the real work begins the day after the wedding ceremony is over!.
+If you can’t afford to do all things you want , just do the important part, for now".
+That's what we do here at A Perfect Wedding Chapel, he said.